 As 2021 brings a second year of limited or no in-person parades due to the lingering pandemic, it’s perhaps a better time than ever to ask what companies can do beyond Pride Month parades and flag displays to meaningfully show they truly support the LGBTQ community.

 Stacy Lentz, CEO of the Stonewall Inn Gives Back Initiative and co-owner of the Stonewall Inn, wants companies to put their money where their mouth is.
 And, Jay W. Walker, co-founder of the Reclaim Pride Coalition, an organization that provides a politics-focused alternative to the New York City pride parade, wants to see corporate dollars go toward helping the LGBTQ community’s most marginalized people.

 “The people that really need help [are] the people at the bottom of our economic well,” says Walker.
 “If you help the least [fortunate] of us, you’re going to help all of us.”

-“I’d rather see a corporation hire 50 [LGBTQ] people than spend half a million [dollars] on parades,” adds Earl Fowlkes, CEO & President at the Center for Black Equity, which runs DC Black Pride.
+“I’d rather see a corporation hire 50 [LGBTQ] people than spend half a million [dollars] on parades,” says Earl Fowlkes, CEO and president at the Center for Black Equity, which runs DC Black Pride.